Conviso-Archives/drone_template/README.md

 If our hypothetical Client *Lhebs* has a project called *LHB_00001* we should configure a source entry to *- project_id: LHB_00001*.
 The tag *input_directory* should especify the directory which contains the output file for the analysed tool, for instance: *- input_directory: input/tool/*.

+## Analysis Modules

+Each Drone can have severals analysis modules.
+Analysis modules are plugins that perform some action over issues collected by the drone before send to the Importer.
+There are two categories for analysis modules:

+ - individual analysis: Analyse each issue isolated from the others.
+Perform changes at the field of each issue.
+Return "nil" in case the analysis determine that the issue should be deleted.
+ - bulk analysis: Analyse all issues found inside a specific input file.

 ## Testing - Validator